nsidc/pmesdr/README.md

    have corrected the problem.
 Until the issue is corrected, we have frozen our compilations to require udunits v2.2.25.

-5. `meas_meta_sir` uses `udunits` function `ut_decode_time` to convert an
-   elapsed time into component hours, minutes, seconds to record global metadata time attributes.
+5. The function `iso_date_string` in cetb_file.c depends on the `udunits` function `ut_decode_time` to convert an elapsed time into component hours, minutes, seconds to record global metadata time attributes.
 Occasionally, a time will return output seconds of 60, instead of the expected value of 0 seconds with a rolled value for minutes.
 This problem is known to occur in `udunits` v2.2.25, which we cannot yet upgrade due to the serious issue described in the previous item.
 Since this problem only affects global attributes `time_coverage_start` or `time_coverage_end`, we are currently post-processing the global metadata fields before delivering data for ingest at the NSIDC DAAC.

 ## Operational Instructions